brekk/mad-notes/notes/Migration - Coming From JavaScript.md

 Note that the type passed to `fromMaybe` must [[Migration - Coming From JavaScript#Function return types|be consistent]] with the value being unwrapped here (so in both cases it will return a raw String).
 ## Madlib Arrays

-Madlib has a specialized [[Monad - Array type|Array type]] which you can use if you have a specific need for performance.
+Madlib has a specialized [[Type - Array|Array type]] which you can use if you have a specific need for performance.
 (If you're not sure, you _probably_ don't.)

 You can create an Array from a List like so:
 ```mad